Best Oven Mitts of 2020

-Our crack team of culinary experts consisted of professional baker, former café manager, and professional barista Michelle Powell; certified nutritionist, Paleo chef, and coffee quality control expert Penney Garrett; as well as experimental home baker and cast iron evangelist Nick Miley.
+Our crack team of culinary experts consisted of a professional baker, former café manager, and professional barista Michelle Powell; certified nutritionist, Paleo chef, and coffee quality control expert Penney Garrett; as well as an experimental home baker and cast iron evangelist Nick Miley.
 This trio has combined culinary experience that extends over 30 years.
 Whether it's roasting chicken under a brick in the tiny oven of a one-bedroom apartment or working in a bustling artisanal bakery, this team knows hot.

-This review began with extensive research of the oven mitt market.
+This review began with extensive research on the oven mitt market.
 We looked at dozens of products, reading consumer reviews, and seeking insight from outside culinary professionals.
 With much deliberation, we narrowed the field of candidates down to 26 models that we purchased for testing.
 Our team then devised and implemented simple tests informed by our understanding of the needs and safety concerns of culinary hot work in both home and working kitchens.